-Consumers in Massachusetts are protected by federal and state law from any unfair and deceptive trade practices of businesses.
+Consumers in the United States are protected by federal and state law from any unfair and deceptive trade practices of businesses.
 On the federal level, these issues are addressed by the Federal Trade Commission.
 At the state level, in Massachusetts, these issues are addressed by the Attorney General’s Office of Consumer Protection.

-If you think you’ve been the victim of such practices, you can contact the Rights Protection Law Group to learn more about your rights and how the law applies to your case.
+If you think you have been the victim of such practices, you can contact the Rights Protection Law Group to learn more about your rights and how the law applies to your case.

 How Does the Law Define Unfair or Deceptive Trade Practices?